 In 2023, the founding board members began collaborating on forming the Arizona Border Alliance (ABA) with the goals of leveraging existing resources, reducing duplication, and bridging gaps in service provision.
 The agency was designed to offer essential services in southern Arizona with a unique bi-national focus, distinguishing it from other agencies.
 While recognizing the valuable work of some existing organizations, the Arizona Border Alliance sought to serve as a central hub where community members could access a wide range of services seamlessly and reliably.

-Formally founded on March 24, 2024, and granted official 501(c)(3) status on June 4, 2024, the Arizona Border Alliance quickly forged collaborations with numerous agencies, stakeholders, and individuals committed to enhancing the lives of those along the U.S.-Mexico border.
+Formally founded on March 24, 2024, and granted official 501(c)(3) status on June 4, 2024, the Arizona Border Alliance quickly forged collaborations with numerous agencies, stakeholders, and individuals committed to enhancing the lives of all people along the U.S.-Mexico border and southern Arizona.
 The ABA has made significant strides in building partnerships and driving positive change.
 The Arizona Border Alliance was created to address the complex challenges faced by border communities, which include issues related to economic development, security, health, and cross-border relations.
 Driven by its mission to improve the quality of life for residents in border communities, the Arizona Border Alliance focuses on strategic partnerships, policy advocacy, and community engagement.
 The organization envisions a prosperous, safe, and interconnected border region that supports economic growth, cultural exchange, and mutual understanding between the U.S. and Mexico.

 Recognizing the importance of regional collaboration, the Arizona Border Alliance has formalized partnerships with Mexican counterparts, including local governments, non-governmental organizations, and business associations.
 These partnerships have facilitated joint initiatives and enhanced cross-border cooperation on trade, tourism, and community health.
 In response to growing community needs, the Arizona Border Alliance has launched various outreach programs aimed at empowering local residents and providing resources for economic and educational development.